Wednesday, January 17, 2024

 The Left

 Algeria was France's second Vietnam, with De Gaulle finally granting Algeria independence in 1962 after a long struggle.
 When peace was at hand, the war led to an attempted 1961 coup by French ultra-right military types in league with the CIA against De Gaulle.
 This followed another attempted military coup in 1958 by the same forces.
 Their slogan was “Algeria is France.”
-Barthes was adamantly against the occupation of Algeria, unlike the 'agnostic' position of the PCF – Parti Communiste Francais.
+Barthes was adamantly against the occupation of Algeria, unlike the 'agnostic' or patriotic position of the PCF – Parti Communiste Francais.

 In France the category of 'the intellectual' has always been one outside the realm of ordinary education.
 Barthes was part of this post-war coterie, along with Sartre, existentialists, situationists, post-modernists, structuralists, 'cultural' Marxists, socialists and nouvelle philosophie.